skullface/ethics-notes/README.md

  * Autonomous review and
  * There are more options than a binary show/don't show when it comes to content moderation
     * Subject content to fact-checking, warning messages, lower its reach through visibility filtering, user timeouts, etc.
+    * Whether content _exists_ is different from whether content is seen

 Salesforce has [taken unspecified action to stop the RNC](https://www.theverge.com/2021/1/11/22225936/salesforce-stop-rnc-sending-emails-incite-violence) from sending messages from possibly inciting violence.
 How far up the stack or down the stack should content moderation go?
 Telecom companies?
 Telecom companies _are_ already supposed to be content moderators with regard to spam and robocalls…

 ”Awful but lawful” must be codified as “lawful” is a very low bar with regard to content moderation.

-Whether content exists is different from whether content is seen.

 There is an unprecedented level of scope to community standards on social media.

-#### Parler and polarization
+When you can't define the science behind the “art” of moderation, how do you move forward?

+#### De-platforming, banning, suspending

+We’ve seen three approaches to platform restrictions:
+- Banning an individual from a platform (e.g., Trump banned from Twitter, FB)
+- Removing an app from the App Store or Google Play Store (e.g., Parler app removed from both stores)
+- Suspending hosting for an app/social network (e.g., AWS cutting Parler’s cloud hosting)

+…Are these approaches equally valid?
+If not, why not?

 Deplatforming Parler was a deplatforming of a platform.
 Apple asked Parler to provide a [content moderation plan within 24 hours](https://mashable.com/article/tim-cook-apple-parler-suspension-app-store-moderation/) before kicking them off.
 Will Apple ask that of others?
 Is Apple now a content moderation reviewer?

+Should we think of AWS as similar to or different than the major social media platforms with respect to the power/right they should have to deny access to their services?

+How should the app store or cloud service provider determine whether or not to allow an app?
+Should it be based on the app’s stated Terms of Service or how the app is actually being used?

-International human rights standards on incitement differ from existing content moderation policies.
-And international human rights standards value freedom of expression.
+International human rights standards on incitement differ from existing content moderation policies… and international human rights standards value freedom of expression.

-Will fringe audiences radicalize further as the large forum public spaces online disallow them?
+Will fringe audiences radicalize further as the large forum public spaces online disallow their conversation?

 In a polarized society, people will look to the individuals with the most power and influence and thus the greatest ability to cause harm and further division.

+#### Government actors

+Is it justifiable for a platform to handle accounts of public officials differently than those of the general public?
+Should this policy be different in democracies than it is in non-democracies?
+How so?
-Political officials that have an incentive to stay in power despite not being democratically elected should be held to the same standard citizens are, without special treatment (fact checking, rule breaking, etc.)
+- Political officials that have an incentive to stay in power despite not being democratically elected should be held to the same standard citizens are, without special treatment (fact checking, rule breaking, etc.)

-When you can't define the science behind the “art” of moderation, how do you move forward?

 ### [Facebook’s Oversight Board](https://oversightboard.com/)
 Should Twitter join Facebook’s review board?
 Mark shouldn’t decide things alone, and neither should [Jack](https://twitter.com/jack/status/1349510769268850690).